cuddlecoinxo/cuddlecoin/README.md

-#### CuddleCoin is a fun, fast, and easy way to send money to friends and businesses
+#### CuddleCoin is cryptocurrency that's made for giving.
+It's safe, fast, fun and reliable.
+Send some CuddleCoins to your friends today to let them know you care. <3

 ### Contributing to CuddleCoin